Josecruz-MVP/RememberTheCoders/README.md

 ![dreamproject](https://user-images.githubusercontent.com/98856246/171973663-676e45b4-0542-4401-a89f-19adbf4d8b23.jpeg)

+## Mission Staement

  Welcome to our final project of the JTC course!
 This one is called "The Dream Project"

-## Mission Staement
+Our project will allow users to create a vision they would like to start working on.
+They will then continue to create smaller goals that will lead to their vision.
+Afterwards they will focus on the tasks they need to work on all while being aware of the skill sets they are developing while motivating their efforts on the tasks.

 ## The Dream Project Wireframe